 Hermes: Looks like I'm the only one available again~

-- Shout-Out: Artemis gets a crescend moon mark on her forehead after becoming Selene's attendant, a la Sailor Moon.
-No surprice since Zelda is a lover of the franchise.
+- Shout-Out: Artemis gets a crescent moon mark on her forehead after becoming Selene's attendant, a la Sailor Moon.
+No surprise since Zelda is a lover of the franchise.

 - Sibling Rivalry: